-- 7.3.3 Annual accounts will be externally audited and published.

-- 7.3.4 A clear complaints process will be published.

-- 7.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB.

-- 7.3.6 Information will be provided to NHS England as required.

-- 7.3.7 The Constitution and Governance Handbook will be published as well as other key documents including but not limited to:

-- a) Standards of Business Conduct and Declarations of Interest Policy

-- b) Registers of interests

-- c) Key policies

-- d) Functions and Decision Map

-- e) Scheme of Reservation and Delegation

-- f) Standing Financial Instructions

-- g) Committee Structure

-- h) Remuneration Guidance

-- i) Delegation Agreement Summaries

-- 7.3.8 The ICB will publish, with its partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years.
-The plan will explain how the ICB proposes to discharge its duties under:

-- Sections 14Z34 to 14Z45 (general duties of integrated care Boards), and

-- Sections 223GB and 223N (financial duties)

-and

-- Proposed steps to implement the joint local health and wellbeing strategies for the population covered by the ICB
+- 7.3.3 Annual accounts will be externally audited and published. - 7.3.4 A clear complaints process will be published. - 7.3.5 The ICB will comply with the Freedom of Information Act 2000 and with the Information Commissioner Office requirements regarding the publication of information relating to the ICB. - 7.3.6 Information will be provided to NHS England as required. - 7.3.7 The Constitution and Governance Handbook will be published as well as other key documents including but not limited to: - a) Standards of Business Conduct and Declarations of Interest Policy - b) Registers of interests - c) Key policies - d) Functions and Decision Map - e) Scheme of Reservation and Delegation - f) Standing Financial Instructions - g) Committee Structure - h) Remuneration Guidance - i) Delegation Agreement Summaries - 7.3.8 The ICB will publish, with its partner NHS trusts and NHS foundation trusts, a plan at the start of each financial year that sets out how the ICB proposes to exercise its functions during the next five years (the "Joint Forward Plan").
+The plan will, in particular: - a) describe the health services for which the ICB proposes to make arrangements in the exercise of its functions - b) explain how the ICB proposes to discharge its duties under sections 14Z34 to 14Z45 (general duties of integrated care boards) and sections 223GB and 223N (financial duties) - c) set out any steps that the ICB proposes to take to implement the joint local health and wellbeing strategies for the population covered by the ICB - d) set out any steps that the ICB proposes to take to address the particular needs of children and young persons under the age of 25 e) set out any steps that the ICB proposes to take to address the particular needs of victims of abuse (including domestic abuse and sexual abuse, whether of children or adults).